 I have been spinning locks into handspun yarn for the last several years almost exclusively.
 I usually have to drag myself away from them to spin smooth combed top or spirals at all.
 I am completely besotted with spinning locks.
-I recently realised that in the 16 years of spinning yarn that I have done, as well as several years of owning angora goats, I had never lockspun mohair until this last month.
+I recently realised that in the 16 years of spinning yarn that I have done (as well as several years of owning angora goats) that I had never lockspun mohair… until this last month.

 I have to say there was a learning curve to spinning mohair.
 Every time I sit down to spin mohair locks it does get easier.
-Now I find it is just plain fun.
-I have parts or full fleeces from 10 different angora goats washed and ready to spin currently….well minus this one that I am featuring in this blog post.
+Now after spinning the mohair locks for a while, I find it is just plain fun.
+I have parts or full fleeces from 10 different angora goats washed and ready to spin currently….minus this one that I am featuring in this blog post.
 I have spun all that I had of this fleece.

 Every goat is different.
 I have 2 fleeces from the same goat.
 There are also differences between those specific 2 fleeces as well.
 Each angora goat has a different lock structure, style and softness.
 Every clip is different as the goat ages, changes, with feed and varied health.